MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup-microsoft-search.md

 **Microsoft Search** provides administrators with tools that they can use to build a robust search experience for their users.
 In Microsoft Search, administrators have three different search content tools that they can create for a better search experience:
 - Bookmark:  Bookmarks are similar to promoted results in SharePoint and help promote the best possible results for your user's queries to the top of the search results and make it easy for your users to find important internal sites.
-- Questions & Answers: Q&A are similar to frequently asked questions and usually in a question and answer format.
+- Questions & Answers: Q&A are similar to frequently asked questions and these are usually in a question and answer format.
 It provides the best possible answer(s) to your user's work-related questions.
 Location: Location are addresses that help users locate your organization's buildings, offices, campuses.

-The more bookmarks, Q&A, and locations you have, the more value and benefit you add for users.
-However, too many of them can add a substantial management overhead as bookmarks must be reviewed and updated periodically to keep the results relevant and up to date.
+The more Bookmarks, Q&A, and Locations you have, the more value and benefit you add for users.
+However, too many of them can add a substantial management overhead as they must be reviewed and updated periodically to keep the results relevant and up to date.

 Here are some examples of content that you should consider bookmarking for your users:
 - Organization or product or service information.